LaloLalo1999/PhotoRestorationGemini/PROJECT_PLAN.md

 ### Convex Dashboard

-1. **Create Project:** Run `npx convex dev` locally to initialize the project.
+1. **Create Project:** Run `bunx convex dev` locally in `apps/web` to initialize the project.
 This will automatically create a project in the Convex dashboard.
 2. **Environment Variables:**
     * Go to **Settings** > **Environment Variables**.
     * Add `CLERK_ISSUER_URL` with the value from the Clerk JWT Template.